MorvanZhou/rethink/README.md

 English and Chinese languages are supported, and the default is English `en`.
 If you want to use Chinese `zh`, you can use `language="zh"` parameter.

+Open your browser and visit `http://127.0.0.1:8080` to start recording your ideas.